shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-native-inventory.md

 ## Step 3.
 Targeting

-In terms of targeting, Xandr recommends you do not target individual sellers as part of your setup.
-Instead, we recommend serving on Xandr-audited inventory and using [inventory lists](inventory-targeting-ali.md) to focus delivery on relevant supply.
+In terms of targeting, Microsoft Advertising recommends you do not target individual sellers as part of your setup.
+Instead, we recommend serving on Microsoft Advertising-audited inventory and using [inventory lists](inventory-targeting-ali.md) to focus delivery on relevant supply.